chamilo/chamilo-lms/README.md

 ## Installation guide (Dev environment, stable environment not yet available)

-The instructions above are meant only for stable versions.
 If you are a developer and want to contribute to Chamilo in the current development branch (not stable yet), then please follow the instructions below.
 Please bear in mind that the development version is NOT COMPLETE at this time, and many features are just not working yet.
 This is because we are working on root components that require massive changes to the structure of the code, files and database.
 As such, to get a working version, you might need to completely uninstall and re-install from time to time.
 You've been warned.